Compliance Guide

 • Post-dated cheques with unusual future dates

-In most countries, cheques are valid for 6 months from the date of issue.
-However, this varies significantly:
+In most countries, checks and cheques are valid for 6 months from the date of issue, but automated validation should still apply the local rule:

 • India: 3 months (shortest major market)